romannovojilov/adaptive-horizontal-menu/docs/en/DESCRIPTION.md

 You can extend the component by adding multiple menu items, and only one of them can contain an activity attribute `data-ah-tab-active="true"`.

-When `JS` initializes a component to **его обертку** `div.ah-tab-wrapper` renders additional HTML markup, which is responsible for displaying an additional menu if the main menu does not fit on the screen.
+When `JS` initializes a component to **its wrapper** `div.ah-tab-wrapper` renders additional HTML markup, which is responsible for displaying an additional menu if the main menu does not fit on the screen.

 Additional HTML markup consists of: